clojure-emacs/cider/README.md

 $ lein new demo
 ```

-The two main ways to obtain an nREPL are discussed in the following sections of the manual.
+The two main ways to obtain an nREPL connection are discussed in the following sections of the manual.

-### Launch a nrepl server and client from Emacs
+### Launch a nREPL server and client from Emacs

 Simply open in Emacs a file belonging to your `lein` project (like
 `foo.clj`) and type <kbd>M-x nrepl-jack-in</kbd>.
 This will start a nREPL with